Tanq16/blog_site/_posts/2023-06-25-cloudfoxable.md

 cloudfox aws sns -p cloudfoxable -v2
 ```

-`viniciusjr` has SNS read only access.
-Listing out SNS topic in the account, the `executioner` topic allows anyone to publish or subscribe to it via the resource policy as long as they're in the same account.
-With the current permissions, it's hard to establish a direct link between the topic and it's Lambda trigger, but that's generally common and we also have a Lambda function with the same name already.
+`viniciusjr` has SNS read-only access.
+Listing out the SNS topic in the account, the `executioner` topic allows anyone to publish or subscribe to it via the resource policy as long as they're in the same account.
+With the current permissions, it's hard to establish a direct link between the topic and its Lambda trigger, but that's generally common and we also have a Lambda function with the same name already.

 > ***Solution Caveat*** &rarr; The challenge does not grant any role the ability to view Lambda execution logs to get a sense of what is being executed.
 Hence, it's easier to look at the logs using a privileged role instead.
-This can also be fixed by adding a policy attachment to allow viewing the CloudWatch Logs.
+This can also be fixed by adding a policy attachment to allow viewing of the CloudWatch Logs.
 {: .prompt-warning }

 Therefore, sending a message to the topic executes ***a*** Lambda function, the logs of which can be seen in CloudWatch.
 Therefore, invoking the following &rarr;